The Lofoten Islands: Exploring the Beautiful Norwegian Archipelago

 Lofoten is well-known thanks to its indescribable nature, beautiful peaks, sandy and rocky shores, and azure water.
 But it appears that not only the authentic nature of Norway attracts thousands and thousands of visitors, but also numerous species of rare wilderness and the region’s connection with the Viking Age.

-Aurora Borealis, usually referred to as the Northern Lights, is also a phenomenon that is often sought-after in Lofoten.
+Aurora Borealis, usually referred to as the Northern Lights, is also a phenomenon that travelers seek to witness in Lofoten.
 The Lofoten Islands are known for their nasty weather in winter, which can leave you in anticipation of good weather for days.
 At the same time, beautiful peaks and irresistible, endless shores provide a worthy reward for the risk of bad weather.
-The first auroras in Lofoten appear in late August and last until mid-April, though the best period for the activity of aurora observation is from September to March.
+The first auroras in Lofoten appear in late August and last until mid-April, though the best period for northern lights safaris is from September to March.

-The Lofoten Islands are a perfect spot for the sports activities you may want to undertake as well, and this tends to be the reason for the majority of tourists who come there.
-Yet, we can also suggest you visit the Lofotr Viking Museum, as it was the largest longhouse of Vikings to be found ever that was later transformed into a Viking Museum.
-And now, you can look through a shortlist of the most popular sports activities on Lofoten.
+The Lofoten Islands are a perfect spot for the sports activities you may want to undertake, and this tends to be the reason for the majority of tourists who come there.
+Yet, we can also suggest you visit the Lofotr Viking Museum because it was the largest longhouse of Vikings to have been ever found (and it was later transformed into a Viking Museum).
+And now, you can look through our shortlist of the most popular sports activities in Lofoten.

 Trekking.
-As we described in our previous blog post, the Lofoten Islands are a perfect spot for all kinds of trekkers – regardless of whether you want to make your way between the mountains or promenade across an endless shore.
-All in all, trekking is a perfect activity for relishing authentic Norwegian nature.
+As we described in our previous blog post, the Lofoten Islands are a perfect spot for all kinds of trekkers – regardless of whether you want to embark on an adventure in the mountains or simply promenade across an endless shore.
+All in all, trekking in Lofoten is ideal for enjoying stunning Norwegian nature.

 Surfing.
-The Lofoten Islands feature many spots for exciting surfing activities, which is no worse than, for example, in the north of France.
+This archipelago features many spots for exciting surfing activities, which is no worse than, for example, in the north of France.
 Moreover, the warm Gulf Stream makes the water even warmer than near the northern coast of France, while the waves are equally large and difficult to handle.
 Unstad is one of the best places for surfing in entire Norway.

 Rock climbing and mountaineering.
 Indeed, Norway has much lower mountains than Spain or France, yet there are fantastic opportunities for rock climbing as well.
-Lofoten deserves special credit for that, indeed.
-If you want to relish rock climbing in somewhat popular places, head to Austvågøy.
-The Moskenesøya Island is aimed at more serious climbers.
+Lofoten deserves special credit for that in particular.
+If you want to undertake rock climbing in somewhat popular places, head to Austvågøy.
+The Moskenesøya Island is perfect for more serious climbers.
 Besides, the 24-hour long day in the mid-summer gives the climbers plenty of time for reaching peaks.

 Cycling.
-This activity also allows you to relish in Norwegian nature while testing your endurance.
-There are several popular cycling routes, but the most famous one runs from the famous village (thanks to its name) called Å.
+This activity also allows you to take pleasure in Norwegian nature while testing your endurance.
+There are several popular cycling routes, but the most popular one runs from the famous village (thanks to its name) called Å.

 Fishing.
-While there are more popular spots for fishing in Norway, fishing in Lofoten allows you to relish in complete solitude while undertaking your favorite activity.
-The above-mentioned village is a hub for many fishermen.
+While there are more popular spots for fishing in Norway, fishing in Lofoten allows you to relish in complete solitude while enjoying your favorite activity.
+The above-mentioned village is a hub for many local and foreign fishermen.

-The easiest way to reach Lofoten would be by car and then, from Bodø, by ferry.
+The easiest way to get to Lofoten would be by car and then, from Bodø, by ferry.
 Another quite easy way of reaching this archipelago is actually booking a flight from Oslo, Bergen, or Tromsø.
-However, you must keep in mind that the flights are not regular and barely occur in the winter season (due to the weather conditions and falling demand).
+However, you must keep in mind that the flights are not regular and barely occur during the winter season (due to poor weather conditions and falling demand).

-The way many tourists also undertake (and which allows you to save some money) is reaching Bodø by train (90 Euro is the cheapest ticket from Oslo).
+Another way how many tourists get here (and which allows you to save some money) is by reaching Bodø by train (90 Euro is the cheapest ticket from Oslo).
 From there, you can take a regular ferry to Moskenes or book a cruise on Hurtigruten.